-The immigration to Sydney has also spawned sub cultures in many different parts of the city.
-These cultures include, Chinese, Turkish, Macedonian, Lebanese, Vietnamese, Filipino, Greek, British, Jewish, Japanese, Italian, Korean, Tibetan, South African, Iraqi, Maltese, Portuguese, Thai, Indonesian, Sri Lankan, Indian, Italian, Croatian, Scandinavian, French and Russian.
+Immigration to Sydney has also spawned subcultures in many different parts of the city.
+These cultures include Chinese, Turkish, Macedonian, Lebanese, Vietnamese, Filipino, Greek, British, Jewish, Japanese, Italian, Korean, Tibetan, South African, Iraqi, Maltese, Portuguese, Thai, Indonesian, Sri Lankan, Indian, Italian, Croatian, Scandinavian, French and Russian.

 Read More: 10 Best Places to Stay in Sydney, Australia

 Amongst these communities around 32 languages are widely spoken, not including the native language of English.